 In such situations, power or solidarity considerations override grammatical ones.
-For example, in 27a, the speaker may be distancing him/herself from the situation, and in 27b, the speaker may be expressing solidarity with the addressee, cf. Brown and Levinson (1987).
-What is important to note here is that these atypical uses trigger the same formal agreement on the predicate as does the canonical use of these pronouns.31
+For example, in 28a, the speaker may be distancing him/herself from the situation, and in 28b, the speaker may be expressing solidarity with the addressee (see Brown & Levinson 1987).
+What is important here is that these atypical uses trigger the same formal agreement on the predicate as does the canonical use of these pronouns.

 This geometry is not designed to capture formality distinctions, which are determined by the social context, or case distinctions, which are determined by the syntactic context, despite the fact that both form part of the pronominal paradigms of the world's languages.
 Formality distinctions, like the discourse-licensed atypical usages described above, express such things as relative status of the speaker and addressee or other, and the speaker's attitude to the addressee or other.
-In languages with formality distinctions in the pronominal system, these factors - part of the social context - are normally taken into consideration in determining the choice of pronoun.
-Of course, ultimately, one would want to include at least case features in the geometry, since they are obviously grammatically relevant properties of the pronoun, but they will no doubt require the addition of another organizing node, for a couple of reasons.
-First, case differs from person, number and gender in that it is not reflected in external (verb) agreement, cf. Lehmann (1988).32 Second, Greenberg's Universal 39, reproduced in 28, suggests that case is not necessarily in the same natural class as the other features considered here.
+In languages with formality distinctions in the pronominal system, these factors-part of the social context-are normally taken into consideration in determining the choice of pronoun.
+Ultimately, of course, one would want to include at least case features in the geometry, since they are obviously grammatically relevant properties of the pronoun, but they will no doubt require the addition of another organizing node, for a couple of reasons.
+First, case differs from person, number, and gender in that it is not reflected in external (verb) agreement (Lehmann 1988).
+Second, Greenberg's universal 39, reproduced in 29, suggests that case is not necessarily in the same natural class as the other features considered here.

-(28) Universal 39: Where morphemes of both number and case are present and both follow or both precede the noun base, the expression of number always comes between the noun base and the expression of case.
+(29) Universal 39: Where morphemes of both number and case are present and